Menu

 By taking the Mind-Body Medicine approach to nutrition, graduates learn to use evidence-based therapies to support physical, emotional, social, and mental health rather than focusing on just the physical symptoms.
 Saybrook’s holistic approach prepares graduates with the skills to determine the root cause of the illness to provide sustainable wellness solutions.

-Foods for Mental Health
+What Foods are Good for Mental Health?

 Achieving a well-balanced and nutritious diet can greatly improve mind and body wellness.
 In fact, diets that are rich in nutrients improve brain function and promote emotional well-being.
 Here are some key foods for mental health: